Writing conventions for kb/agent-memory-systems/

 • Procedures and how-to guidance → kb/instructions/

-• Descriptions of the commonplace system itself → kb/reference/
+• Descriptions of the Commonplace system itself → kb/reference/

 • Raw snapshots of external sources → kb/sources/